 The Baldy Center proudly sponsors a series of speakers each year who share their ongoing work on important topics in law and society.
 The speakers provide an important catalyst for research and dialogue in the Baldy community.
-This spring's online speaker events are planned according to UB's developing COVID-19 related protocols.
+Our events are held according to UB's developing COVID-19 related protocols.

 Baldy Distinguished Speakers generally provide advance materials or working drafts of their papers to facilitate discussion.
 Advance papers are available to the UB community, here